Loading...

 This guide covers Tennessee HOA law, what protections you DO have, how to fight violations, and how Tennessee compares to neighboring states like Georgia and Kentucky.

-Tennessee law does not impose a statewide maximum fine.
+Read the full Tennessee dispute guide →Tennessee law does not impose a statewide maximum fine.
 The maximum fine is determined by your HOA's governing documents (CC&Rs, bylaws, and rules).
 Unlike Florida ($100 per violation), Tennessee allows HOAs to set their own fine amounts if their governing documents permit it.
 Always check your CC&Rs for fine authority and limits.

 Yes.
-Under TN Code §66-27-415, a condominium association can place a lien on your unit for unpaid fines and assessments when they become due.
-The lien is effective once recorded in county records.
+Under TN Code §66-27-415, a condominium association has a lien on your unit for unpaid assessments and fines once they become due.
+The lien is enforceable when recorded in county records.
 This is a significant risk in Tennessee compared to Florida (which requires $1,000+ debt for lien eligibility).
-Unpaid fines can potentially lead to foreclosure after 6 years if the lien remains unresolved.
+The association must enforce the lien (by foreclosure) within 6 years of recording; after that, it expires.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.